 Be kind to your skin with this soothing Coconut and Sunflower Oil Soap bar.
 You can use it as a full body soap or as a hand soap throughout the day.
 It offers a naturally light smell without added fragrance or perfume.

 Wet wrap therapy is a fantastic way to give your skin a quick boost of hydration.
 Start by layering the affected area of your skin with a natural cream such as the Manuka cream mentioned earlier.
 Then add a wet layer overtop, followed by a dry layer.
 Leave the wet wrap on overnight or for a minimum of 2 hours.

 Our Remedywear™ clothing line is a great choice to use as the wet or dry layer as the TENCEL and zinc-embedded fibers have healing properties.
-Some of our favourites include these hypoallergenic sleeves, Remedwear Long Shirt for Kids, or this Remedywear™ Baby Coverall.
+Some of our favorites include these hypoallergenic sleeves and Remedwear Long Shirt for Kids.